-Additionally, it allows lenders and other investors to assess the rental property for its ability to meet its operating expenses, debt service, and provide a level of profit.
+Not only will it help you know if your deal is good or bad, but knowing these numbers allow lenders and other investors to assess the rental property for its ability to meet its operating expenses, debt service, and provide a level of profit.
+In other words, these ratios make them more comfortable to lend to you or invest with you in your deal.

 Break Even Ratio Formula